SiLab-Bonn/beam_telescope_analysis/README.rst

 |travis-status|  |appveyor-status|  |coverage|  |doc|

-Testbeam analysis is a simple to use software to analyse pixel-sensor data taken in a particle-beam telescope-setup.
+The testbeam analysis package is for the analysis of pixel detector data together with data from a beam telescope in a particle beam.
-All steps of a complete analysis are implemented with a few independent python functions.
+All steps of from raw data conversion to telescope alignment and finally efficiency calculation and plotting are provided and implemented in separate functions.
-For a quick first impression check the examples in the documentation.
+For a first impression, please check the examples in the documentation and inside the examples folder.

-In a future release it is forseen to enhance the alignment to work more reliable.

 Installation
 ============
-You have to have Python 2/3 with the following modules installed:
+The following modules are required:
   - cython
   - dill
   - future